joncamfield/satcommthreats/en.md

 "Jamming can also occur accidentally: in 2015, U.S. military officials noted they were unintentionally jamming satellite communications an average of 23 times per month.
 Purposeful jamming can be difficult to differentiate from accidental interference, making attribution more challenging."<br /> -- *Velkovsky, Pavel; Mohan, Janani; and Simon, Maxwell (April 03 2021) [Satellite Jamming](https://ontheradar.csis.org/issue-briefs/satellite-jamming/) On the radar / CSIS.*
 {: .notice}

-## Satellite Systems Security
+## Satellite Systems Security and Stability

-Both the user-facing devices (phones, terminals, modems) and the space-based satellites and their groundstation infrastructure also face classic cybersecurity risks of compromise, DDoS, and similar vulnerabilities rendering them unsafe or unusable.
+Both the user-facing devices (phones, terminals, modems) and the space-based satellites and their groundstation infrastructure also face classic cybersecurity risks of compromise, DDoS, and similar vulnerabilities - as well as normal software failures - rendering them unsafe or unusable, due to targeted attacks as well as accidents and upstream outages.

 ### Mitigations

--   To the extent possible, leverage satellite communications devices as untrusted network connections and layer on independent security.
+-   To the extent possible, leverage satellite communications devices as an **untrusted network connection** and layer on independent security.
 -   Consider having a further backup communications plan if satellite connectivity stops working.
 This could include alternative satellite connectivity options using different providers.
 -   Check the manufacturer website for your device to ensure you have the latest possible firmware.
 -   If you operate a network using satellite uplinks, see also this checklist from US's CISA (Cybersecurity and Infrastructure Security Agency) [Strengthening Cybersecurity of SATCOM Network Providers and Customers ](https://www.cisa.gov/news-events/cybersecurity-advisories/aa22-076a)